Bira/octopus-carnival/_drafts/2016-10-21-racial-templates.md

 The main difference between a human and a Myrmidon is psychological.
 From a human's point of view, Pawns have a cold and detached demeanor that makes them hard to relate to.
-Even when they do display emotion, they seem somewhat off.
+They do have emotions and the ability to display them, but the way they do so feels "off" in way that's hard to describe.
 They also seem to have a problem displaying significant personal initiative, which is why most of them make a living as errant mercenaries, singly or in small groups.
 Unlike most standard fantasy races, the average Myrmidon is an adventurer.
-It's the "civilians" who are the vanishingly rare exception.
+It's the "civilians" who are the rare exceptions.
 Regardless of their profession, all Pawns consider themselves to be members of the "Pawn Legion", and never fight each other.

-Pawns are unaging, and have very long memories.
+Pawns directly created by an Arisen are unflinchingly loyal to their creator, and all Pawns are predisposed to respect any Arisen they meet.
+They are unaging and have very long memories.
 Those who feel particularly well-disposed towards their master or employer might offer a constant stream of advice drawn from these memories in an attempt to be more helpful.
-Fortunately, they can be taught to tone it down.
+Fortunately, they can learn to tone it down.

-Pawns directly created by an Arisen are unflinchingly loyal to their creator, and all Pawns are predisposed to respect any Arisen they meet.
-Should they be treated well by such a person they will gladly work for room and board if asked.

 When a Pawn is killed, their body dematerializes.
 They can be drawn back to life from the Rift by an Arisen.
 This weakens the Pawn's metaphysical cohesion, so it